Encoding

 Big5’s decoder’s handler, given ioQueue and byte, runs these steps:

-1. If byte is end-of-queue and Big5 lead is not 0x00, set Big5 lead to 0x00 and return error.
+1. If byte is end-of-queue and Big5 leading is not 0x00, then set Big5 leading to 0x00 and return error.

-2. If byte is end-of-queue and Big5 lead is 0x00, return finished.
+2. If byte is end-of-queue and Big5 leading is 0x00, then return finished.

-1. Let offset be 0x40 if byte is less than 0x7F, otherwise 0x62.
+4. Let offset be 0x40 if byte is less than 0x7F; otherwise 0x62.

-2. If byte is in the range 0x40 to 0x7E, inclusive, or 0xA1 to 0xFE, inclusive, set pointer to (lead − 0x81) × 157 + (byteoffset).
+5. If byte is in the range 0x40 to 0x7E, inclusive, or 0xA1 to 0xFE, inclusive, then set pointer to (leading − 0x81) × 157 + (byteoffset).

 Pointer Code points Notes